Chuncheon: Transportation

-Chuncheon is the northern terminus of the publicly funded Jungang Expressway, and the main destination of the privately run Seoul-Chuncheon Expressway, also known as Gyeongchun Expressway that connects to Seoul and Hongcheon-east.
-As of 2017, the expressway has been extended to east coast city of Yangyang, thus renamed to Seoul-Yangyang Expressway.
-Chuncheon Bus Terminal connects to all major cities in mainland South Korea.
+Chuncheon is a transportation hub as National Route 5 and National Route 46 go through the region.
+It is also the northern terminus of publicly funded Jungang Expressway and the main destination of the privately run Seoul-Chuncheon Expressway.
+In 2017, the expressway was extended to Yangyang and thus renamed to Seoul-Yangyang Expressway.

+Chuncheon Intercity Bus Terminal operates 41 routes as of 2025.